tokyokim0226/soft2-bouncing/README.md

 [![image.png](https://i.postimg.cc/pXzgqrPV/image.png)](https://postimg.cc/PPf3qtL0)  [![image.png](https://i.postimg.cc/Ssvhgn8K/image.png)](https://postimg.cc/jwPm5dMV)

 I have made a simple solar system simulation model, where we assume planets revolve around the sun on a 2D plane (in reality, the planets, especially the gas giants, do not all revolve around the sun on a flat plane).
-In this simulator, 3 planets are shown to revolve around the sun: Venus, Earth, and mars.
-Due to Mercury being too close to the Sun and the gas giants (Jupiter, Saturn, Uranus, and Neptune) being too far away from the sun, the other 5 planets may not be shown on the screen.
+In this simulator, 4 planets are shown to revolve around the sun: the gas giants (Jupiter, Saturn, Uranus, and Neptune) being too far away from the sun, so those 4 planets are not shown on the screen.

 To make this simulator possible, I have gathered the following information: